francescovaccari/Dimensionality-estimation-upper-bound/README.md

 The process from installation to deployment is quite straightforward: fork this repo to your own github account and clone the forked repo to your local machine; then, create and activate a python (or conda) environment with all the required libraries

-### Installation
+### Installation :gear:

-1. Fork the repository:
+**1.** Fork this repository directly on [Github](https://github.com/):

 A fork is like your own copy of the project.
-To fork a repository:
+In case you are not familiar with the process of forking:

-**Click the "Fork" Button**: At the top right of this page, you’ll see a button that says Fork.
+    1. *Click the "Fork" Button*: At the top right of this page, you’ll see a button that says Fork.
 Click it.

-**Choose Your Account**: GitHub will ask where you want to fork the project.
+    2. *Choose Your Account*: GitHub will ask where you want to fork the project.
 Select your GitHub account.

-**Wait for the Fork to Complete**: After a few moments, you’ll have your own copy of this project under your GitHub account!
+    3. *Wait for the Fork to Complete*: After a few moments, you’ll have your own copy of this project under your GitHub account!

-2. Clone the forked repository and navigate to root:
+**2.** Clone the forked repository and navigate to root:

 ```bash
 git clone https://github.com/[YourUsername]/[YourForkedRepo].git
 cd YourForkedRepo
 ```

-3. Create a virtual environment, activate it and install the requirements, with conda:
+**3.** Create a virtual environment, activate it and install the requirements, with conda:
 ```bash
 conda create -n streamlit-app python
 conda activate streamlit-app